 To see what changed, I need to find an older version of the patent and the second version, originally filed in 2011, is at:

 Inventors: Krishna Bharat, Jeff Dean, Michael Curtiss, Amitabh Singhal, Michael Schmitt

 Filed: November 18, 2011

-If you click through and look, You may notice that the abstract for this version of the patent is exactly the same as that of the newest version.
+If you click through and look, You may notice that the abstract for this version of the patent is the same as that of the newest version.
 Most of the rest of the patent hasn’t changed either.
 The first version of this patent was filed in 2003.
-However, the claims in all three versions of the patent have changed over that period of time, and that is the point of filing a continuation patent, to update the process protected by the patent
+However, the claims in all three versions of the patent have changed over that period, and that is the point of filing a continuation patent, to update the process protected by the patent

 I’m going to reproduce here sections from each of these first claims starting with the newest, and then other versions before that (2011 and 2003).
 These are unique statements in each initial claim, and I am pointing them out because I was surprised to see a shift in focus from Keyword matching to Geography to Originality as important signals.
 I guess it shouldn’t be surprising that the Algorithms behind Google News have become more complicated over time.

 First Claim from 2014 Version – Focusing upon Originality

 1. …the method comprising: analyzing, by the one or more server devices, a measure of the originality of the document, the measure of originality based upon a similarity of text of the document to one or more other documents …determining, by the one or more server devices, a score for the document based on analyzing the measure of originality, analyzing the freshness of the document, and analyzing the recency of coverage…

 First Claim from 2011 Version – Focusing upon Geography